NalediMadlopha/gk-sunrise/README.md

 # Sunrise

 Sunrise is a weather forecast app, which uses the OpenWeatherMap APIs to fetch the current weather data as well as a 5 day forecast data.
+Download there app here: https://tsfr.io/join/p3fzdx

 ## Help